chrisdiana/jsden/README.md

 * JavaScript console emulation
 * Preview panel
+* Mobile and tablet friendly
-* Designed for mobile and tablet use
+* Install as a progressive web app (PWA) for offline use
 * Light & dark themes
 * Keyboard shortcuts
 * Offline support

-## Help, commands and how to use libraries or modules
+## Help, commands, using external libraries

 Type `help()` in the editor panel to view built-in commands and basic features.